 Cardiff Half Marathon

 Cardiff Half Marathon is described as ‘fast, flat, and scenic’ making it the ideal course for seasoned runners to beat their PB or for first-timers to challenge themselves.
-The race takes place in October and showcases some of Cardiff’s most stunning landmarks, including Cardiff Castle, Roath Park, and Cardiff Bay.
+The race takes place in October and showcases some of the most stunning landmarks in Cardiff, including Cardiff Castle, the Wales Millennium Centre, and Cardiff Bay.

 Best Ultra Marathons in the UK